Programmatic brainwashing — this is why GDPR is needed.

 As expected, the company is getting media attention due to its controversial nature.

 How about targeting loved ones to:

-The media seems focused on men tricking women into sexual relationships (or settling out of court)—a sexual “Cambridge Analytica” of sorts.
+The media seems focused on men tricking women into sexual relationships (or settling out of court) — a sexual “Cambridge Analytica”.
 Forbes calls it online manipulation, and ABC calls it brainwashing.

 “For all its quirkiness, The Spinner highlights how easy it can be in the age of fake news and social media to manipulate people on the Web.
 Cambridge Analytica did it.
 Advertisers and politicians do it.
 “Why not give this ability to the common man?” says Shefler, who wears loose-fitting jeans and refused to have his face shown in a photo.”

-The purpose is, of course, to bombard a single individual (rather than a group of people) with tailored-to-fit messages.
-And, it could work.
+The purpose is to bombard a single individual (rather than a group of people) with tailored-to-fit messages.
+And it could work.

-If the level of detail is too much to handle for most organisations, micro-targeting by matching messages with individual psychologies could instead be a venue for future AI technologies.
+If the level of detail is too much for most organisations, micro-targeting by matching messages with individual psychologies could instead be a venue for future AI technologies.